yearn/yearn-vaults-v3/TECH_SPEC.md

 The PROFIT_UNLOCK_MANAGER is in charge of updating and setting the profit_max_unlock_time which controls how fast profits will unlock

 This can be customized based on the vault based on aspects such as number of strategies, TVL, expected returns etc.

+### Setting the default queue
+The QUEUE_MANAGER has the option to set a custom default_queue if desired.
+The vault will arrange the default queue automatically based only on the order that strategies were added to the vault.
+If a different order is desired the queue manager role can set a custom queue.

+All strategies in the default queue must have been previously added to the vault.

 #### Buying Debt
 The DEBT_PURCHASER role can buy debt from the vault in return for the equal amount of `asset`.